21UhmarAdams/21UhmarAdams/README.md

 ---
 ## 🎯 Objective
 I am a driven Application Development student focused on turning ideas into practical, working solutions.
-I amm looking for an opportunity to grow as a developer, strengthen my technical skills, and contribute to meaningful projects while building a strong foundation in the software development industry.
+I am looking for an opportunity to grow as a developer, strengthen my technical skills, and contribute to meaningful projects while building a strong foundation in the software development industry.

 ---
 ## 🎓 Education